 Understanding Our Solar System

-In 1655 Dutch astronomer Christiaan Huygens observed Saturn using a refracting telescope he had designed.
-He made the most accurate description of Saturn for the time, saying Saturn had a thin, flat ring.
-He also discovered Saturn's largest moon, Titan.
+In 1655, Christiaan Huygens viewed Saturn.
+He was also using a telescope he had built himself.
+Huygens was the first to see that this giant planet had a thin, flat ring.
+He also found Saturn's largest moon, Titan.

 From 1930 to 2006, there were 9 planets in our Solar System.
 The 9th planet, Pluto had been predicted in 1905 by Percival Lowell and was found 25 years' later.
 However, in 2005, astronomers discovered Eris. and several other small, rocky objects.
 They were all in the area of space out past the orbit of Neptune.
 This led to a new category of object called 'dwarf planet'.
 In 2006, Pluto joined Eris as a dwarf planet.
 The Solar System had 8 planets once again.